Signatures of Witt spaces with boundary: Signatures of stratified Witt spaces with boundary

 We compute using the $L^2$-Stokes theorem in Theorem \ref{Stokes-thm} for the Witt space $M$

 Note that $qv, q\alpha = 0$ since $v,\alpha \in \mathscr{E}^*_{\rm min}(M)$.
 Hence we conclude

 Thus $s$ is indeed well-defined.
 We now identify the radical of $s$

 Denote the Hodge star operator of $(M,g)$ by $*$.
 We note that the adjoint $d_{\max}^*$ of the maximal closed extension $d_{\max}$ is given by the minimal closed extension of the formal adjoint $d^t = \pm * d*$, cf. \cite[p.
 105]{BrLe}.
-Thus $*$ yields an isomorphism
+Thus the Hodge star $*$, preserving smoothness and support, yields an isomorphism between the minimal domain of $d$ and the minimal domain of $d^t$

 Consider now any $[v] \in \textup{Rad}(s)$.
 By definition, $v \perp * (\ker d_{\min})$ with respect to the $L^2$-inner product.
 Thus $v \perp \ker d_{\max}^*$ by \eqref{star-min-max}.
 Consequently, $v \in \image d_{\max}$.
 This proves the second statement of the lemma